Construction Project Management Services and Construction Books

 0 Comments

 Construction project cost reports can provide a huge amount of valuable and useful information which can literally save projects, save companies, and save lots of money.
-But unfortunately some cost reports are wholly inappropriate for the construction industry, others are completed poorly, and a few take an inordinate amount of time to complete.
+But unfortunately, some cost reports are wholly inappropriate for the construction industry, others are done poorly, and a few take an inordinate amount of time to complete.
 Many don’t utilize the correct information - all of which can mean that the project team wastes their time producing misleading or useless data.
-In some cases the data may be out of date by the time it’s produced while in other cases the data is simply ignored.
+In some cases, the data may be out of date by the time it’s produced while in other cases the data is simply ignored.

 Make sure your cost reports process is setup to help in the following ways:

-• Provide a basis for pricing future projects.
+• Provide a basis for pricing future construction projects.
 Knowing where money was made and how much, as well as where money was lost, helps contractors price their next projects more accurately.

 • Investigate losses.
 Knowing about losses can help contractors prevent further losses from occurring and hopefully aid with recovering the loss.
 The losses could be due to:

-1. Wasted materials on the project which could include excessive breakage or work that has to be redone due to quality issues.
+1. Wasted construction materials on the project which could include excessive breakage or work that has to be redone due to quality issues.

 2. Theft or fraud on the project.
 Sometimes this may be direct theft, other times it could be subcontractors and suppliers over-invoicing for their work or materials, even double invoicing for the same items.
+Fraud and theft in construction

 3. The contractor failing to make claim for legitimate costs from their customer.
+Are you working for free on your construction project?

 4. Poor productivity.
 Losses incurred with labor or equipment is often an indication that the productivity on the project is lower than allowed.
+How to improve construction productivity

 • Make the project staff accountable.
 Reports afford a target for the project team to aim for - without a target to aim for the project team can become complacent, not focusing on productivity and the smart and efficient use of materials.